Tregayan / Trêgayan / Tregaean / Tregaian / Trêfgîan / Trêfgaian

 INFORMATION

-Church/Chapel: Parish Church of St. Caian
+Church / Chapel Name: Parish Church of St. Caian, Trêgayan

-Church Patron Saints: St. Caian [aka Gaian]
+Church Patron Saint(s): St. Caian [aka Gaian]

 Directions to Site: Located off the B5111, 4-5 km NW of Llangefni